 Juvenile Bunion Surgery

 We hold this as a last resort for when conservative care is inadequate, but surgery is sometimes used to treat this condition.
 Fortunately, surgical procedures are usually rather successful in correcting the bone structure and realigning the appropriate bones.
 In some cases, this presents the best opportunity to correct the condition and provide pain relief for your child.
 It is important to note that it is best to wait for boys to be around 15-17 years old and girls to be in the 13-15 year age range, since this is approximately the point where they reach skeletal maturity.

 Exceptional Pediatric Care in Medford, OR

-Southern Oregon Foot & Ankle, L.L.C. exists to provide first-class podiatric services for you and your whole family, including your children.
-When your son or daughter is suffering from the pain that often accompanies juvenile bunions, Dr. Evan Merrill and the staff at our Medford, OR office will assess the situation and create an effective treatment plan.
+Southern Oregon Foot & Ankle, exists to provide first-class podiatric services for you and your whole family, including your children.
+When your son or daughter is suffering from the pain that often accompanies juvenile bunions, Dr. Evan Merrill, Dr. Adam Gerber, and the staff at our Medford, OR office will assess the situation and create an effective treatment plan.
 You can take comfort in the fact that your son or daughter is in good hands and will receive the care necessary to put his or her pain to rest.
 Call us today at (541) 776-3338 or use our online form to schedule an appointment.